 Abstract Background Interferon (IFN) signalling pathways, a key element of the innate immune response, contribute to resistance to conventional chemotherapy, radiotherapy, and immunotherapy, and are often deregulated in cancer.
 The deubiquitylating enzyme USP18 is a major negative regulator of the IFN signalling cascade and is the predominant human protease that cleaves ISG15, a ubiquitin-like protein tightly regulated in the context of innate immunity, from its modified substrate proteins in vivo.
-METHODS:In this study, using advanced proteomic techniques, we have significantly expanded the USP18-dependent ISGylome and proteome in a chronic myeloid leukaemia (CML)-derived cell line.
+Methods In this study, using advanced proteomic techniques, we have significantly expanded the USP18-dependent ISGylome and proteome in a chronic myeloid leukaemia (CML)-derived cell line.
 USP18-dependent effects were explored further in CML and colorectal carcinoma cellular models.
-RESULTS:Novel ISGylation targets were characterised that modulate the sensing of innate ligands, antigen presentation and secretion of cytokines.
+Results Novel ISGylation targets were characterised that modulate the sensing of innate ligands, antigen presentation and secretion of cytokines.
 Consequently, CML USP18-deficient cells are more antigenic, driving increased activation of cytotoxic T lymphocytes (CTLs) and are more susceptible to irradiation.
-CONCLUSIONS:Our results provide strong evidence for USP18 in regulating antigenicity and radiosensitivity, highlighting its potential as a cancer target.
+Conclusions Our results provide strong evidence for USP18 in regulating antigenicity and radiosensitivity, highlighting its potential as a cancer target.

-British journal of cancer
+British Journal of Cancer

 Springer Science and Business Media LLC